 The residency programs encourage applications from individuals who indicate that they come from diverse, underserved, or disadvantaged backgrounds.
 Site training directors ensure that all candidates who meet the general criteria for the program are included in the selection pool.

-Applications received by the due date are reviewed by training faculty and qualified applicants are identified and invited to an individual interview with a selection panel at the site to which they have applied.
-The objective of the interview is to ensure that candidates are a good match for the program's training model, its goals, and its objectives.
+Applications received by the due date are reviewed by training faculty, and qualified applicants are identified and notified that they have been selected for interview.
 In scheduling interviews, training directors work closely with department managers.
-Interviews take place in January and February for the term beginning in September.